User Session Recording Technology for Security and Compliance Training Course

 Active Directory for Admins

-21 HoursThis instructor-led, live training in Australia (online or onsite) is aimed at system administrators who wish to use Microsoft Active Directory to manage and secure data access.
+21 HoursThis instructor-led live training in Australia (online or onsite) targets system administrators aiming to use Microsoft Active Directory for managing and securing data access.

 Network Security and Secure Communication

-21 HoursBuilding a secure networked application can be challenging, even for developers who have previously utilised various cryptographic building blocks (such as encryption and digital signatures).
-To help participants grasp the role and application of these cryptographic primitives, the course first establishes a solid foundation regarding the core requirements of secure communication—specifically secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
-It also outlines typical threats that can compromise these requirements, alongside practical real-world solutions.
+21 HoursDeveloping a secure networked application is challenging, even for developers who have previously utilized various cryptographic building blocks (such as encryption and digital signatures).
+To help participants grasp the role and application of these cryptographic primitives, this course establishes a solid foundation on the core requirements of secure communication: secure acknowledgement, integrity, confidentiality, remote identification, and anonymity.
+It also highlights typical vulnerabilities that threaten these requirements alongside real-world solutions.

-Given that cryptography is a critical component of network security, the course examines the most important cryptographic algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
-Rather than delving into complex mathematical theory, these topics are explored from a developer’s perspective, featuring typical use-case examples and practical considerations related to cryptography, such as public key infrastructures.
-Security protocols across various domains of secure communication are introduced, with an in-depth discussion of widely-used protocol families including IPSEC and SSL/TLS.
+Given that cryptography is central to network security, the course examines the most critical cryptographic algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
+Rather than delving into deep mathematical theory, these concepts are explored from a developer's perspective, providing typical use-case examples and practical considerations for crypto usage, such as public key infrastructures.
+The course introduces security protocols across various domains of secure communication, with an in-depth focus on the most widely used protocol families, including IPSEC and SSL/TLS.

-The course also addresses common cryptographic vulnerabilities, both concerning specific crypto algorithms and cryptographic protocols.
-Examples include BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and similar threats, as well as RSA timing attacks.
-For each issue, the practical implications and potential consequences are described, again avoiding deep mathematical analysis.
+Typical cryptographic vulnerabilities are discussed, covering issues related to specific algorithms and protocols.
+These include BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and similar threats, as well as RSA timing attacks.
+For each issue, practical implications and potential consequences are outlined, avoiding complex mathematical details.

-Finally, as XML technology is central to data exchange for networked applications, the security aspects of XML are detailed.
-This covers the use of XML within web services and SOAP messages, along with protection measures such as XML signature and XML encryption.
-The course also highlights weaknesses in these protection measures and XML-specific security issues, such as XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.
+Finally, as XML technology is pivotal for data exchange in networked applications, the course describes the security aspects of XML.
+This covers using XML within web services and SOAP messages, along with protection measures like XML Signature and XML Encryption.
+It also addresses weaknesses in these protections and XML-specific security issues, such as XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.

 Participants attending this course will